PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 11:25:47
+Last updated: 2024-04-02 11:27:51
-Random Quote: The road of excess leads to the palace of wisdom. - William Blake
+Random Quote: Those who cannot learn from history are doomed to repeat it. - George Santayana